-Over a year ago I purchased the SPONTAN Magnetic Board from IKEA for $12.99.
+Once upon a time I purchased the Spontan Magnetic Board from IKEA.
 Why?
 I don’t know other than that when I step into IKEA, I suddenly feel the urge to purchase lots of things that I have no need for.

 Once the paint was totally dry, I removed my contact paper stencils to reveal the vintage airplane design!
 I was SO happy to see that they turned out well!

-Next up in the room is painting the bookshelf to match the dresser that I made over late last year.
+Next up in the room is painting the bookshelf to match the gray chalk painted dresser that I finished late last year.
 I can’t wait to get the room finished!